 Some families have far fewer food scraps and compost material than others.
 If you expect to collect a lot of food scraps and yard waste to fill a large compost bin, you’ll certainly need more space than the family who uses a simple tumbler to hold their decomposing food waste.

-What type of bin or container do you plan to use?
+What type of compost bin or container do you plan to use?

 Will it be an eyesore to you or your neighbors?

 Some neighborhoods are more particular than others about the appearance of landscaping and other yard fixtures.
 You may want to consider if your compost bin will be an eyesore to your neighbors or even violate your homeowner’s association contract, particularly if it’s in a place that is visible from the street.